A Program for Education Leaders

 A Wide Range of Career Opportunities

 While many of our teacher education candidates have some similar interests when it comes to the future of their careers, this does not mean that our Education program or the path to your success is one-size-fits-all.
 Just like the diversity of our programming options, career success with an Education degree from Marist can take many forms.
+Marist faculty and advisors will take you through our step-by-step College to Career process.
 These are only a few examples of career paths Marist students have achieved after receiving their Teacher Certification through Marist:

 *above are possible examples of careers that students within Marist's Education program have explored.
 Many career paths require further education.